 What was the content of the letter?
 When you look again at vv.
 23–29, you should realize that what was written was basically what James had initially suggested.
 The apostles and elders disavowed the assumption that Judaizers had been sent out with their approval or authority.
 Instead they condemned their teachings and supported the teaching of Paul and Barnabas.
 Notice how they put both men in good light within that letter: "dear friends . . . who have risked their lives for Jesus."

 What resulted after the letter was read?
 We learn in v.
 31 that the congregants of the Antioch Church rejoiced because of the letter's sincere encouragement.
 A follow-up question might have you wondering: Why would a letter telling them that they would have to abstain from four Jewish laws be encouraging?
 News that might not sound particularly good can sound encouraging when we look at it from a new or different perspective.
 For the believers in Antioch, "a few minor food restrictions" were nothing compared to "the burden of keeping the Law" in order to be saved!

 Missionary Communities (vv.
 36–41)

-What we notice in the closing portion of our text today, and going forward through chapter 16 (see Week 29's summary), is the formation of a small "missionary community" made up of three members: Paul, Silas, and Timothy.
+What we notice in the closing portion of our text today, and going forward through chapter 16 (see Warren's summary of 16:1-15), is the formation of a small "missionary community" made up of three members: Paul, Silas, and Timothy.
 Others such as Luke and Titus will join later.
 This missionary community was made up of itinerants or traveling disciples.
 For us, our hearty goal should be exactly the same as theirs: to make disciples who'll make additional disciples.
 If we want to see how a missionary community can function most effectively, we need to examine carefully this missionary community because they were extremely effective!